idbrii/love-shaderscan/readme.md

     Line:
             + overlay * pingpon(iTime / cycle_duration);

-Sending a uniform that doesn't exist with ShaderScan.safe_send prints the error once, but doesn't fail.
+Sending a uniform that doesn't exist with `ShaderScan.safe_send` prints the error once, but doesn't fail.

 ## Support `#include`

-Did you try to use includes and get these errors:
+Ever try to use includes and get these errors:

     Line 5: ERROR: '#include' : required extension not requested: GL_GOOGLE_include_directive Line 5: ERROR: '#include' : must be followed by a header name

-Use #include directives and modularize your shader code.
+Use `#include` directives and modularize your shader code.
 All includes are relative to your project's root (the location of main.lua).
-They're processed at runtime and error reporting will report errors in the correct files.
+They're processed at runtime and error reporting will report the correct file and line number.

 Syntax of includes is similar to C++ or some gl shader compilers:
 ```